rob-myers/rob-myers.github.io/docs/plan.md

 - ✅ Move helpers into functions
 - ✅ Remove `stage.root`
-- Use persisted scene directly, rather "root group"
+- Use persisted scene directly, rather than "root group"
   - Stop using react-three-fiber

 - Implement pointer events as react-three-fiber does: